Edward Smith (trade unionist)

-Edward M. Smith is an American labor leader from Marion, Illinois, who now resides in the Washington D.C. metropolitan area.
+Edward M. Smith (1954-2024) was an American labor leader who served as the CEO and Chairman of the Board of Ullico Inc., a labor-owned insurance and investment company headquartered in Washington, D.C.

 Labor

 In 1981, Edward M. Smith was appointed International Representative for the Laborers' International Union of North America (LIUNA) and was later appointed LIUNA Legislative Director for the State of Illinois.
 Smith was elected President of the Southern Illinois Laborers' District Council in 1986 and Business Manager in 1990.

 Smith served as Midwest Regional Manager of LIUNA from 1994 to 2008.
 He was elected a Vice President of the International Union in 1996 and served on the International's General Executive Board.
 In 2001, Smith was appointed as Assistant to the General President for the International Union.